This article will be updated as new information comes up.

 What should I do if an exam is postponed or it’s unclear how exams are arranged?

 The University’s guideline is that exams shouldn’t be postponed into the future, but studies are assessed with alternative methods.
 The faculties’ staff is attempting to secure the chance to complete courses as far as possible.
 If nevertheless the completion methods present considerable challenges and exams are postponed, contact the teacher responsible for the course.
-You might also want to contact the Vice Dean for education in your faculty and Jenny Vaara, Specialist of Educational Affairs of the student union.
+You might also want to contact the Vice Dean for education in your faculty and the Educational Affairs sector of the Student Union.

 If a teacher won’t agree to be flexible on completion options, what should I do?

 Generally, teachers determine completion options, but in exceptional situations, there should be completion options that can be done remotely.
 If the completion methods present considerable challenges, contact the teacher responsible for the course.
-You might also want to contact the Vice Dean for education in your faculty and Jenny Vaara, Specialist of Educational Affairs of the student union.
+You might also want to contact the Vice Dean for education in your faculty and the Educational Affairs sector of the Student Union.

 Tampere Universities suspend the arrival of international exchange students for the spring semester.
 Read more about the exchange study guidelines on intranet.